ggerganov/llama.cpp/README.md

     zig build -Drelease-fast
     ```

-BLAS acceleration is not enabled by default, in order to use it you have different options:
+BLAS acceleration is not enabled by default, there are currently two different implementations of it:

 - OpenBLAS